-- (a) cockpit voice recordings and airborne image recordings and any transcripts from such recordings; and - (b) records in the custody or control of the accident investigation authority being: - (1) all statements taken from persons by the investigation authorities in the course of their investigation; - (2) all communications including cockpit voice recordings and transcripts from such recordings between persons having been involved in the operation of the aircraft; - (3) medical or private information regarding persons involved in the accident or incident; - (4) recordings and transcripts of recordings from air traffic control units; and - (5) analysis of and opinions about information, including flight recorder information, made by the accident investigation authority and accredited representatives in relation to the accident or incident; and. - (c) These records shall be included in the Final Report or its appendices only when pertinent to the analysis of the accident or incident.
-Parts of the records not relevant to the analysis shall not be disclosed. - (d) The names of the persons involved in the accident shall not be disclosed to the public by the accident investigating unit. - (e) Any other investigation conducted by other agencies for the purpose of determining the party at fault or the civil or criminal liability shall be conducted without reference to any findings determined by the investigating unit. - (f) The OTSD shall ensure that requests for records in the custody or control of the accident investigation authority are directed to the original source of the information, where available. - (g) The OTSD shall take measures to ensure that audio content of cockpit voice recordings as well as image and audio content of airborne image recordings are not disclosed to the public.
+- (d) The names of the persons involved in the accident or incident shall not be disclosed to the public by the accident investigating authority. - (e) Any other investigation conducted by other agencies for the purpose of determining the party at fault or the civil or criminal liability shall be conducted without reference to any findings determined by the investigating unit. - (f) The OTSB shall ensure that requests for records in the custody or control of the accident investigation authority are directed to the original source of the information, where available. - (g) The OTSB shall take measures to ensure that audio content of cockpit voice recordings as well as image and audio content of airborne image recordings are not disclosed to the public. - (h) OTSB when issuing or receiving a draft Final Report shall take measures to ensure that it is not disclosed to the public.